 - Integrating software solutions to share data and utilize one input source, which reduces time, errors, and manual maintenance

-- Facilitate real-time updates to quickly reveal the impact of assumptions as data from different departments is entered or changed
+- Facilitating real-time updates to quickly reveal the impact of assumptions as data from different departments is entered or changed

 #2 — Work Efficiently

 Over the past several years, the length of higher education budget cycles has increased.
-Syntellis’ 2021 Higher Education Financial Technology Trends report revealed 25% of finance leaders experience budget cycles that last 11 months or longer, up from 19% in the prior year’s survey.
-Because that often doesn’t leave enough time for other critical planning processes and priorities, it’s clear that inefficiency is standing in the way of more meaningful planning.
+Syntellis’ 2022 CFO Outlook for Higher Education report revealed 35% of finance leaders experience budget cycles that exceed six months, and more than one-third report that their budget cycle does not give them ample time to conduct value-added analysis to inform strategic decisions.
+It’s clear that inefficiency is standing in the way of more meaningful planning.

 To improve budget and planning efficiency, follow these best practices: